-The Group and GHAM have reviewed the number of directorships held by members of the Group and GHAM Boards and are satisfied that the arrangements are such that the Group and GHAM Boards are able to commit sufficient time and resources to perform their obligations to the Group and GHAM.
+The Group and GHAM have reviewed the number of external directorships held by members of the Group and GHAM Boards and are satisfied that the arrangements are such that the Group and GHAM Boards are able to commit sufficient time and resources to perform their obligations to the Group and GHAM.
 The number of directorships held is monitored on an ongoing basis.

 GHAM Board members Additional Directorships

 Anthony (Tony) Dalwood 2

 Kevin Acton -

 Samee Khan -

 Rupert Robinson -

-Heather Fleming -
+Heather Fleming

 Andrew Hampshire -

 Ben Guest 4

 Olly Hughes 3

 Peter Bachmann -

-Patrick Lawless -
+Joseph Martin O'Carroll

 Trevor Hope 1

 Jeston Na Nakhorn -

+Ben Gunnee -

-Changes in directors holding office during 2023 were as follows:
+Changes in directors holding office during 2024 were as follows: